open-source-cooperative/keyring-core/README.md

 To use this crate in your project, include it in your `Cargo.toml`, either with or without the `sample` feature (which enables a credential store useful while testing).
 There are no default features.

 In your client code, set your default credential store using the `set_default_store` function.
+(Don't forget to unset it with `unset_default_store` when you exit.)
 Then you can use the `Entry::new` function to create a new keyring entry.
 The `new` function takes a service name and a user's name which together identify the entry.

 Passwords (strings) or secrets (binary data) can be added to an entry using its `set_password` or `set_secret` methods, respectively.
 (These methods create or update an entry in your chosen credential store.)
 The password or secret can then